Division of Cardiothoracic Surgery

 In 2007, the MUSC faculty developed a six-year integrated CT residency program matching directly out of medical school.
 This was approved by the Thoracic Surgery Residency Review Committee in July 2008.
 The first six-year program resident began training July 1, 2009.
 Our program is proud to be one of the first three programs along with Stanford and the University of Pennsylvania to pioneer the six-year integrated program.
 The Integrated Cardiothoracic Surgery training program at MUSC was accredited for an unprecedented five years at the time of its Thoracic Surgery RRC Site Visit in August, 2011 and both programs were commended for “demonstrated substantial compliance with the ACGME’s Requirements for Graduate Medical Education.”

-The rotation schedule for the first three years of the six-year program includes some traditional general surgery rotations with a six-month away rotation in the first half of the third year at Trident Medical Center in North Charleston.
+The rotation schedule for the first three years of the six-year program includes some traditional general surgery rotations with a five-month away rotation in the first half of the third year at Trident Medical Center in North Charleston.
 Rotations in related specialties (heart failure, imaging, echo, interventional radiology, etc.) throughout the first two years provide in depth exposure to these disciplines which relate closely to cardiothoracic surgery.
 Increasing exposure to cardiothoracic surgery itself will occur in each of the first three years.
 Rotations in the final three years are similar to the current independent program experience.
-Operative experience for traditional CT residents has always far exceeded ABTS requirements.
+Operative experience for for both programs has historically exceeded ABTS requirements.

-The overall CT residency program includes rotation at the new Ashley River Tower facility, MUSC Children’s Hospital, and the Ralph Johnson VA Hospital.
-Residents are based at Ashley River Tower where they currently have office space within the overall office space of the Division of Cardiothoracic Surgery.
-This office space is contiguous to that of the Division of Adult Cardiology which also includes office space for cardiology fellows, for both cardiothoracic surgery and cardiology physician extenders and two conference rooms.
+The overall CT residency program includes rotations at the new Ashley River Tower facility, MUSC Children’s Hospital, and the Ralph Johnson VA Hospital.
 Ashley River Tower has facilities for the complete care of the adult cardiothoracic and vascular patient including chest pain center, out-patient clinics, wards, ICUs, operating rooms, etc. This facility opened in February 2008 and is absolute state-of-the-art in every respect, but especially in the cardiothoracic surgery operating rooms click here for virtual tour ) .
 A hybrid operating room with state-of-the-art imaging equipment for endovascular and other procedures is also available.
 Immediately next door to the Ashley River Tower is the Ralph Johnson VA Hospital which houses a very important component of the CT residency program.
 Both cardiac and general thoracic procedures are performed in that facility for veterans referred from throughout South Carolina.
 The MUSC Children’s Hospital is one block away and houses the congenital heart surgery component of the residency.
 Children with congenital heart disease in South Carolina are cared for through the South Carolina Children’s Heart Network, and any patients requiring surgery have it performed at MUSC Children’s Hospital.

 The MUSC CT Surgery Residency Program has been fully compliant with the 80-hour-work-week since it was begun in July, 2003.
 In order to do this, residents and faculty are assisted by a compliment of experienced physician extenders.
 These individuals alternate with general surgery PG-1 residents for in-house call on an alternating basis.
-Physician extenders also provide continuity of care for the wards and clinics and do admission workups, thus relieving the residents from the majority of “nonessential” routine tasks.
-At the PG-2 level the general surgery resident assists in the CTICU and the operating room and rotates second call from home with the CT residents.
+Physician extenders also provide continuity of care for the wards and clinics and do admission workups.

-Cardiothoracic residents in the independent program and in the final three years of the integrated program are funded by the Division to attend one major CT meeting each year.
+Cardiothoracic residents in the independent program and in the final three years of the integrated program are funded to attend one major CT meeting each year.
 In addition, expenses are funded for any resident who has a paper accepted for presentation at a major meeting.

 MUSC residents are recruited from all areas and parts of the United States.
 After completion of the residency, residents have entered both academic and private practice depending upon their interests.
 ABTS Board pass rates are exellent and well exceed the national average.